brianzinn/create-react-app-babylonjs/README.md

 npm install react-babylonjs
 ```

+If you are using the 3D GUI components then you will need 'babylonjs-gui' and if you are loading 3D models 'babylonjs-loaders'.

 A BabylonJS scene to your webpage in either a declarative manner or code manner (or combination).

 ## 100% Declarative